Once, an afternoon affair. Here, it’s safe.

 I remember when I came up with the song intro and chorus riffs up to the time I worked on it in the studio.
 Something about those feelings that wanted to be free, if I only knew what it was, and I wanted to tell that side of the story.
 Except the words were unnameable but just as real.

 One day I thought about making a video for my song Afternoon Affair, off Nomad Heart album, from old clips I’ve shot.
 From my previous experience working with a music video, it took me weeks of work to finish so I thought nothing less this time around.
 But as soon I started working I could not stop.
 As I was collecting clips, I started editing and putting them together.
 Ideas came and went but I kept chipping away things I didn’t want until it made sense.
 Just enough so I could go on to the next.
-I lost track of time until I was reminded by the young lady cleaning the table they were closing.
-It had been over 8 hours since I started sipping my, now long dried out, grande regular coffee.

 Memories had reappeared from the time I was working with the song as I worked with the video.
 The same feelings that I still don’t have any words to call about but are as true as day and night.

-Time rolled by.
+Day rolled by.

 It was after dark when I got back in the yard, but instead of eating or taking a break I plugged in the extension cord and went inside my car and continued editing past midnight.
-I wasn’t sure about what I had but it was all I needed to keep me wired all day and night.
+I wasn’t sure about what I had but that idea was all I needed to keep me wired all day and night.

 My eyes burned but kept thinking about the video long after I put away the laptop continually editing in my head as I lay in bed.
 I might have dreamed about it too.
-It was the last thing I remember before I lost consciousness and the first thing on my mind when I got up a few hours later, and resumed working until I finished the video by noon, 24 hours after I started the project.
+It was the last thing I remember before I lost consciousness and the first thing on my mind when I got up a few hours later, and resumed working until I finished the video by noon – 24 hours after I started the project.

 Shout out to all the good people who made this journey, interesting, worthwhile and meaningful.
 Thank you!